-11.3.11 In order to minimize safety hazards and land use conflicts around airports, the County of Two Hills No. 21 shall encourage the regulation of land uses and building heights in the areas around all publicly licensed airports in the County.
+11.3.11 In order to minimize safety hazards and land use conflicts around airports, the County of Two Hills No. 21 shall regulate the land uses and building heights in the areas around all publicly licensed airports in the County.